DeNetPRO/Node/readme.md

 - Ensure the directory exists and has sufficient space.
 5. **Set Storage Space**:
 - Specify the amount of disk space to allocate for DeNet Storage (e.g., 10).
 Enter the value (only number, without GiB) when prompted.
-7. **Optional Second Drive**: Press Enter to skip
+7. **Optional Second Drive**: Enter 'N' to skip.
-- If you want to use another drive, provide its path when prompted.
+- Or if you want to use another drive, provide its path when prompted.
-8. **Select RPC for peaq Blockchain**: Press Enter to use default one
+8. **Select RPC for peaq Blockchain**: Press Enter to use default one.
-- Choose the RPC endpoint (Select RPC for peaq (ChainID: 3338)).
-Press Enter for the default option.
+- Or choose the RPC endpoint (Select RPC for peaq (ChainID: 3338)).
 9. **Verify Operation**:
-Watch the terminal output.
+- Watch the terminal output.
 If no errors appear, your DeNet Node is running correctly.
    ![](assets/successful-launch.png)

 ## Step 4: Monitor Transactions

-Track your node’s activity using the Peaq Subscan web interface.
+Track your node’s activity using the peaq Subscan web interface.
-1. Visit the PEAQ Subscan website (e.g., https://peaq.subscan.io/account/YOUR_ADDRESS).
+1. Visit the peaq Subscan website (e.g., https://peaq.subscan.io/account/YOUR_ADDRESS).
   - Search for your node’s transactions using your Datakeeper address.
 2. Check transaction statuses.
-Green checkmarks indicate successful transactions, confirming your node is working correctly.
+Green check marks indicate successful transactions, confirming your node is working correctly.
    ![](assets/successful-trxs.png)
 ## Troubleshooting